glenville-webmaster/openedu/README.md

 You must provide a valid maps api key to utilize the google mapping features used within OpenEDU.
 You can find the configuration at `/admin/config/services/gmap-field-settings`

-#### Flexible Layout
+#### Layout Builder
-To enable Bootstrap (or css grid) support, navigate to `/admin/config/content/flexible_layout`.
-For bootstrap, you can just enter the path to the theme css, i.e. http://yoursite.com/profiles/contrib/openedu/themes/oedu_sub/css/style.css
+While not entirely feature complete, usage of Bootstrap is recommended to be used with Layout Builder and the [Bootstrap Layout Builder](https://www.drupal.org/project/bootstrap_layout_builder) module.

 #### IXM Dashboard
 The IXM Dashboard is enabled on install, but has a few requirements to be functional after installation of OpenEDU.